nikzei/ai-gov-service-metrics/README.md

 # AI Government Service Metrics

-A sandbox space for exploring ways for government program delivery teams to monitor automations in their workflows.
+A sandbox space for exploring how government program delivery teams can monitor automations in their workflows against key criteria.

 ## 🎯 Project Goals